-Implement development controls to prevent the degradation of biodiversity, ecological values and water quality in accordance with the Tweed LEP, the Biodiversity Development Control Plan (Section A19 Biodiversity and Habitat Management) and Tweed Coast Comprehensive Koala Plan of Management.
+Implement development controls to prevent the degradation of biodiversity, ecological values and water quality in accordance with the Tweed LEP and the Biodiversity Development Control Plan, Section A19 Biodiversity and Habitat Management.

 Develop the Tweed Shire Coastal Management Program for the ongoing protection and management of Tweed's coastline.